Complete the Prerequisites

 2. Teams must complete a Data Risk Assessment

-Unless rsearchers are using data from the STAnford Medicine Research data Repository (STARR) or Population Health Sciences (PHS), which are already covered by a DRA, they must complete a Data Risk Assessment, for each new data set brought into the Nero environment.
+Unless researchers are using data from the Stanford Medicine Research Data Repository (STARR) or Population Health Sciences (PHS), which are already covered by a DRA, they must complete a Data Risk Assessment, for each new data set brought into the Nero environment.
 Stanford Information Security Office (ISO) and the University Privacy Office (UPO) evaluate projects based on all applicable security and privacy laws and regulations as well as University policy.
 Once the DRA is approved, the dataset can be brought on the Nero platform.

 3. Data must be high-risk

 Nero is exclusively available for research on high-risk data, or data combined with high-risk data.
 The DRA determination usually helps identify whether the data are high-risk, in case there are doubts.
 Make sure to check SRCC’s website to view research computing options for low and moderate risk data.

 4. A Project Task Award (PTA) if using Nero Cloud